ritankarsaha/Bitcoin_Transaction_Engine/README.md

 }
 ```

-Before running the following list of commands make sure that your container is up and running
+Before running the following list of commands make sure that your container is properly up and running :)
 ```bash
 sudo docker compose start
 ```